-4.2.
-BboxLocate-Net model-based detection experiments
+4.3.
+BboxLocate-Net model based detection experiments

-High precision target detection in image is the foundation of high accuracy positioning in stereo vision system.
+High-precision target detection is the basis of high-precision positioning for stereo vision system.
 At the same time, the real-time performance of the detection algorithm is also the key factor for the system to be practical.

-To make a fair comparison between BboxLocate-Net and other algorithms in real time and accuracy, we have trained all kinds of deep learning methods^{20,28,29,30} under the same conditions.
-Table 2 summarizes the training parameters we used on training the UAV detection model.
+To make a fair comparison between BboxLocate-Net and other algorithms in real time and accuracy, we have trained all kinds of deep learning methods^{20,28-30} under the same conditions.
+Table 2 summarizes the training parameters that we used for training the UAV detection model.
 The training details of the network are as follows.